spring-projects/spring-boot/spring-boot-tools/spring-boot-maven-plugin/README.md

 ```

 ## Packaging executable jar and war files
-Once `spring-package-maven-plugin` has been included in your `pom.xml` it will
+Once `spring-boot-maven-plugin` has been included in your `pom.xml` it will
 automatically attempt to rewrite archives to make them executable using the
 `spring-boot:repackage` goal.
 You should configure your project to build a jar or war
 (as appropriate) using the usual `packaging` element: